wu-s-john/PLONK/README.md

         - [ ] Verify KZG proofs
         - [ ] Implement the PLONK Verifier constraints
     - [ ] Implement the verifier
+    - [ ] Implement blinding of the wire polynomials